Kelly Johnson (baseball): Atlanta Braves (second stint)

 roster.
 Through his first 28 games with the Braves, Johnson spent most of his playing time at third base and left field.
 On May 14, 2015, in a game against the Cincinnati Reds, an oblique injury forced Johnson to leave the game after just two pitches in his first and only at bat.
 He had led the team in home runs at the time with six.
 He was placed on the DL and remained there until June 10, 2015.
 After everyday first baseman Freddie Freeman suffered a wrist injury, Johnson often split time at first base with Chris Johnson and Joey Terdoslavich, in addition to playing left field and occasionally at third base.

 New York Mets

 On July 24, 2015, the Braves traded Johnson and third baseman Juan Uribe, along with cash considerations, to the New York Mets for minor-league pitchers John Gant and Rob Whalen.
 In his first game as a Met, he hit a single, a double, and a home run in a 15–2 victory against the Los Angeles Dodgers.
 With the Mets, Johnson made his first major-league appearance at shortstop.

-Third stint with the Atlanta Braves
+Atlanta Braves (third stint)

 On January 8, 2016, Johnson again returned to the Braves, signing a one-year deal worth $2 million.

-Second stint with the New York Mets
+New York Mets (second stint)

 On June 8, 2016, the Braves traded Johnson to the Mets for minor league pitcher Akeel Morris.